Alexcmad/virtual-assistant/README.md

 # Liz
-A virtual assistant powered by GPT-3 in python (eventually)
+A virtual assistant powered by GPT-3.5 in python (eventually)(It is now)

 # To-do List of Features: